-PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Sanitary sewer service is now available to the Annexation Area in a manner equal to the Comparable Areas.
+PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Sanitary sewer service is available to the Annexation Area in a manner equal to the Comparable Areas.
 The City will incur no cost for sanitary sewer services as a result of this annexation.
+Future developments within the Annexation Area will have sewer lines provided by the developer.